massalabs/massa-proto/doc/api.md

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | ips | [string](#string) | repeated | Bootstrap blacklisted IP addresses |

+<a name="massa-api-v1-GetBootstrapWhitelistAllowAllRequest"></a>

+### GetBootstrapWhitelistAllowAllRequest
+GetBootstrapWhitelistAllowAllRequest holds the request for GetBootstrapWhitelistAllowAll

+<a name="massa-api-v1-GetBootstrapWhitelistAllowAllResponse"></a>

+### GetBootstrapWhitelistAllowAllResponse
+GetBootstrapWhitelistAllowAllResponse holds the response from GetBootstrapWhitelistAllowAll